NathanPERIER/pokemon-icons-db/README.md

 This project was made possible thanks to the information compiled by the [Poképédia](https://www.pokepedia.fr) and [Bulbapedia](https://bulbapedia.bulbagarden.net/) wikis.

+The vast majority of icons from gen 1 to 8 was obtained thanks to the [PokéSprite project](https://github.com/msikma/pokesprite).
+These include official sprites for all Pokémons, as well as community-made sprites for alternate forms and shiny forms.

+The icon sprites are © Nintendo/Creatures Inc./GAME FREAK Inc.

 ## Scripts

 For conveniency, this repository contains a [Makefile](./Makefile) that allows running example scripts.
 The following commands are available :